-In order to really make your CV stand out from the rest, it is important that you include examples of your achievements and successes to show where you can add value to a potential employer.
+In order to really make your CV stand out from the rest, it is important that you include examples of your accomplishments and successes to show where you can add value to a potential employer – your resume achievement statements.

 Your past successes act as an indicator of your future potential successes with your next employer, and it is vital that we demonstrate this in your CV.

 Achievements are just what recruiters need to see so they can get a quick understanding of your experience, strengths and areas of expertise.
 When it comes to achievements though, what recruiters are really looking for is RESULTS, and EVIDENCE or proof of those results.

 Most people are great at stating their responsibilities and how they do (or did) their jobs, but don’t include the detail of what the outcome meant to the employer or the business as a whole.

 Employers recruit people who can get results.
 And the best indicator of what you can do for your next employer is to provide evidence in your résumé of what results you have given your previous employers.
 It’s this detail that really interests employers.
 Evidence-based résumés get results.